Research themes & projects

 Robotics & Control

-I am interested in designing robots to tackle some of the modern challenges in manufacturing, infrastructure and healthcare.
-I am also interested in designing new nonlinear control techniques that balance robustness with optimality.
+My team is developing new robotic platforms to tackle challenges in manufacturing, infrastructure and healthcare.
+We are also designing new nonlinear control techniques for existing and new systems to balance robustness with optimality.

 Biomechanics & Healthcare